 Pre- or co-requisites: Psychology 7410G [744.10G]; Psychology U7720G [720G]; Psychology U7755G [755G]; and Psychology 7421G [788.21G]; Psychology 7442G [754.20G].
 PSYC 7546G Child and Adolescent Mental Health Counseling 45 hours; 3 credits Introduction to treatment of children and adolescents in mental health counseling.
 Prerequisites: permission of chairperson; completion of Psychology 7442G and 7443G.
 PSYC 7571G Neuroscience, Trauma, Psychopharmacology, and Severe Mental Illness in Mental Health Counseling 45 hours; 3 credits Introduction to treatment of severe mental disorders, trauma, psychopharmacology, and neuroscience in mental health counseling.
 Prerequisite: Permission of chairperson; completion of Psychology 7442G [754.20G] (7442) and 754.30G [7443].
 PSYC 7591G Mental Health Counseling Internship I 90 hours; 6 credits A term (at least 300 hours, including at least 120 direct service counseling hours) of supervised internship in a mental health work setting similar to that in which the student expects to work as a counselor.
 Interns are expected to perform a full range of mental health counseling functions supervised by college and site personnel.
 For Psychology 7591G and 7592G, interns must complete the two terms of internship at a single (the same) site for both courses or, if this is not possible, no fewer than 7 consecutive months and 450 hours, including 180 direct service counseling hours, at a single (either the original or a new) site in conformity with procedures adopted by the department.
 Prerequisite: permission of chairperson; completion of Psychology 7442G [754.20G] and 7443G [754.30G].
 PSYC 7592G Mental Health Counseling Internship II 90 hours; 6 credits A term (at least 300 hours, including at least 120 direct service counseling hours) of supervised internship in a mental health work setting similar to that in which the student expects to work as a counselor.
 Interns are expected to perform a full range of mental health counseling functions supervised by college and site personnel.
-For Psychology 759 I G and 7592G, interns must complete the two terms of internship at a single (the same) site for both courses or, if this is not possible, no fewer than 7 consecutive months and 450 hours, including 180 direct service counseling hours, at a single (either the original or a new) site in conformity with procedures adopted by the department.
+For Psychology 7591G and 7592G, interns must complete the two terms of internship at a single (the same) site for both courses or, if this is not possible, no fewer than 7 consecutive months and 450 hours, including 180 direct service counseling hours, at a single (either the original or a new) site in conformity with procedures adopted by the department.
 Prerequisite: permission of chairperson; completion of Psychology 7591G [795.10G].
 PSYC U7700G History of Psychology 45 hours; 3 credits Historical development of modern psychology.

 PSYC U7703G Design of Psychological Research 45 hours; 3 credits Consideration of the basic principles of research methodology as involved in the design of psychological research.
 Attention given to possible and likely sources of confounding in behavioral research and appropriate control procedures for dealing with them.
-PSYC U7704G Instrumentation in Experimental Psychology 30 hours lecture, 30 hours laboratory; 3 credits Lecture and laboratory illustrating the use of physical instruments in the generation of stimuli and measurement of responses.
-Techniques taught are general rather than specific to any particular area in psychology.
-No specialized background is assumed.
-(Not recommended for students with extensive experience in programming psychological equipment.)
-PSYC U7705G Statistical Methods in Psychology I 30 hours lecture, 30 hours conference or laboratory; 3 credits Advanced treatment of basic concepts of probability and inferential statistics.
+PSYC U7704G Instrumentation in Experimental Psychology PSYC U7705G Statistical Methods in Psychology I 30 hours lecture, 30 hours conference or laboratory; 3 credits Advanced treatment of basic concepts of probability and inferential statistics.
 Statistical tests based on binomial, normal, chi-square, t, F distributions.
-(Not open to students who have completed Biology 78 I G.) PSYC U7706G Statistical Methods in Psychology II 30 hours lecture, 30 hours conference or laboratory; 3 credits Continuation of Psychology U7705G [705G].
+(Not open to students who have completed Biology 781G.)
+PSYC U7706G Statistical Methods in Psychology II 30 hours lecture, 30 hours conference or laboratory; 3 credits Continuation of Psychology U7705G [705G].
 Complex experimental designs; standard techniques of fitting curves to data; correlation; nonparametric and short-cut methods.
 Prerequisite: Psychology U7705G [705G].